raulsenaferreira/SiMOOD/README.md

+## SiMOOD: Evolutionary Testing Simulation with Out-Of-Distribution Images

-## This repository is divided into two parts: A) Setup for OOD perturbations live in CARLA, and B) evolutionary search for OOD perturbations
+This repository is divided into two parts: A) Setup for OOD perturbations live in CARLA, and B) evolutionary search for OOD perturbations.
+Details about how the concept, architecture and experiments can be seen in our paper ([click here to access it](https://hal.science/hal-03779723/)) accepted and presented at the 27th IEEE Pacific Rim International Symposium on Dependable Computing (PRDC 2022).

-## A) QUICK Setup for CARLA simulator and simulations
+#### A) QUICK Setup for CARLA simulator and simulations

 1. Install CARLA.
 The scenario generator has been tested with version 0.9.11
 2. Clone this repository into the PythonAPI directory of your CARLA installation